 Video: See how to install the Allen Sports Hitch Bike Rack.

-The rack tilts back ensuring you have access to the lift gate, and the rack can be folded out of the way when it is not in use.
+The rack tilts back giving you access to the lift gate and the rack can be folded out of the way when not in use.

-The carry arm is capable of holding many different styles of bikes including mountain and road bikes, or children and adult sizes.
-Loading the bikes can be done very quickly, and they transport with no wobble.
+The carry arm is capable of holding many different styles of bikes including fat tire, mountain and road bikes.
+Loading the bikes can be done very quickly.

-The Allen Sports Deluxe Hitch Mount is extremely popular for good reason; it’s durable, with a stable design, and ability to hold the bike securely while traveling at high speeds.
+The Allen Sports Deluxe Hitch Mount is extremely popular for good reason; it’s durable, with a stable design and ability to hold the bikes securely while traveling at high speed.

 I had the rack mounted in my garage in literately five minutes.
 All is takes is one bolt to mount to hold it against the wall.
-It only weighs 20 pounds so its easy to move it around your garage or storage area and the one I bought holds two bikes.
+It only weighs 20 pounds so its easy to move it around your garage or storage area.

 There is a 4 bike option but it is free standing and doesn’t mount to a wall.